 Notable Gaps

 No AsyncAPI MCP server — Event-driven API specifications (Kafka, WebSocket, MQTT) have no MCP tooling.
 Only request-response APIs (REST, GraphQL, gRPC) are covered.
+This gap grows more significant as event-driven architectures expand.

 No dedicated Swagger UI or API documentation generation server — OpenAPI converters focus on tool generation, not documentation rendering or generation.